Transition - New Parents

 ‘WELCOME TO FRIARS’ EVENING

-Parents and carers are invited for an Induction Evening to meet key staff including Mr Foden, his Senior Management Team, and Mrs Parry to hear about how they can be involved with the school and to discuss any concerns.
+Parents and carers are invited for an Induction Evening to meet key staff including Mr Foden, his Senior Management Team, and both Mrs Parry and Mrs Whelan to hear about how they can be involved with the school and to discuss any concerns.
 This is the perfect opportunity to purchase school uniform, find out about hiring a locker and about bus routes.
 We have staff available on the evening to help and answer any questions you may have.
 Importantly, we will also discuss arrangements for Roll-over Day.

 In June, all Year 6 pupils join us for a day.
 The pupils will be able to experience what a full day in the school is like and attend a wide range of lessons.